-Although I don't do Lepley genealogy per se (except as it pertains to Johanna (Lepley) Korns), the Lepley family stone house has always facinated me due to its construction and history, so I have created this web page as a service to those who are interested in Lepley Genealogy.
-This house was near to, and contemporaneous to, the Michael Korns.
+Although I don't do Lepley genealogy per se (except as it pertains to Johanna (Lepley) Korns), the Lepley family stone house has always fascinated me due to its construction and history, so I have created this web page as a service to those who are interested in Lepley Genealogy.
+This house was near to, and contemporaneous with, the Michael Korns.
 Sr. house of Southampton Township, Somerset County, PA near Wellersburg.
 This photo was taken by my aunt in the spring of 1999 as the house was being torn down to salvage the rock building material.
 Several pre-demolition photos are included below, and links to other excellent pre-demolition photos are indexed below.
-(For Lepley genealogy on another website, click here.)
-The approximate location of the site of the stone house is Latitude 39.75765317620321°, Longitude -78.81904810667038°.
+The approximate location of the site of the stone house is Latitude 39.75765317620321, Longitude -78.81904810667038.

 What the photo tells us